compare

 | Contract | None required | Month-to-month available; per-reviewer accounts, costs escalate through volume-based overcharges after initial period |

-| Provider count | Unlimited under the platform fee | Per-provider pricing applies; additional providers increase the monthly cost |
+| Provider count | Unlimited per practice; adding providers inside a practice does not change the fee | Per-provider pricing applies; additional providers increase the monthly cost |

 | Client practices | Unlimited under one Medi workspace | Multi-client via Central Billing Office SSO dashboard; verify current packaging |